BSVArchie/Babbage-Browser/README.md

 # Babbage-Browser/BitcoinBrowser

-A custom Web3 browser built on the Chromium Embedded Framework (CEF) with native integration for BitcoinSV smart contracts, secure wallets, and micropayments.
+A custom Web3 browser built on the Chromium Embedded Framework (CEF) with native BitcoinSV wallet for secure authentication, micropayments, and Electronic Data Interchange (EDI- smart contracts).

 ## 🔧 Project Structure